RobelyM/Seal-Seals/README.md

 <i>Vanilla textures are available for simple texture replacement</i>

 ## Installation
-Like any other Steamodded-based Balatro mod, put this mod in the `Mods` directory in the Balatro `AppData` directory, alongside Steamodded and Malverk.
+Like any other Steamodded-based Balatro mod, put this mod (SealSeals folder) in the `Mods` directory in the Balatro `AppData` directory, alongside Steamodded and Malverk.

 ## Usage